 (Don’t worry, anti-grain people!
 Kefir grains aren’t grains – that’s just what we call the soft clumps of kefir culture)

-Kefir grains look like tiny cauliflower heads, about the size of a grape, and are made up mostly of a long-chain polysaccharide called kefiran.
+Kefir grains are the kefir starter culture.
+They look like tiny cauliflower heads, about the size of a grape, and are made up mostly of a long-chain polysaccharide called kefiran.
 (If you’re familiar with kombucha, the kefir grain is the equivalent of the kombucha scoby).

 As for what milk kefir tastes like, Baschali’s research paper describes it like this: